mengdii/indiepublishing/README.md

-This repository is for the data and code for my MA thesis: Political resistance in independent publishing: analyzing independent publications using topic modeling and clustering.
+This repository is for the data and code of my MA thesis: Political resistance in independent publishing: analyzing independent publications using topic modeling and clustering.
 The methodological framework is situated in digital humanities approaches, using text analysis, clustering, and topic modeling to examine a dataset of over 1000 independent publications.

 ## Research questions
 1. What are the common social and political themes among independent publications?
 What are the differences among geopolitical regions?